Shopify/polaris/polaris.shopify.com/content/new-design-language/index.md

 ---
-title: Beta access to our new design language
+title: Beta access to Shopify's new design language
 description: |
-  Polaris is developing version 12 to match Shopify's new design language.
+  Polaris is developing version 12 for release in September.
+  To help apps match Shopify's new design language, this version is available in an early beta.
+  This beta will automatically update out-of-the-box/mainline Polaris components, with some additional work to update your custom components to seamlessly match Shopify's design.
-  This update will seamlessly update your apps design to about 70% and assist you in updating custom components using our tools and tokens.
+  The steps below will assist you in making these updates using our tools and tokens.
-  You can access the early beta release now if you want to update immediately instead of waiting for the stable release in September.
+  <br/>You can access the beta now or simply wait for the stable release in September
+  <br/>_(be sure to read '[what might break](#what-might-break-before-during-beta)' below)_.
 hideFromNav: true
 keywords:
   - new design language
   - uplift
+  - beta
+  - beta version
+  - beta release
   - new design
   - black button
   - How to get the new design language